-The accounting policies adopted in the preparation of the unaudited interim condensed consolidated financial statements are consistent with those followed in the preparation of our audited consolidated financial statements as of and for the year ended December 31, 2022, except for income taxes which are accounted for using the expected annual tax rate in our unaudited interim condensed consolidated financial statements (see Note 5).
-Certain policies have been described further below due to the activities related to and the transactions that occurred during the three months ended March 31, 2023.
+The accounting policies adopted in the preparation of the unaudited interim condensed consolidated financial statements are consistent with those followed in the preparation of our audited consolidated financial statements as of and for the year ended December 31, 2022, except for income taxes, which are accounted for using the expected annual tax rate in our unaudited interim condensed consolidated financial statements (see Note 6).
+Certain policies are described further below due to the activities and transactions during the three and nine months ended September 30, 2023.